 A Glug of Oil

-Easy and delicious recipes including midweek dinner ideas, English and world cuisine.
+Easy and delicious recipes including midweek dinner ideas, English and world cuisine

 Toad in the Hole for 2

-Toad in the Hole Recipe
+How to make Toad in the Hole

-Here in the UK, toad in the hole (strange name) 😬 is sausages cooked in what is essentially Yorkshire pudding batter.
+Here in the UK, sausages cooked in what is essentially Yorkshire pudding batter is called toad in the hole (strange name, I know) 😬

 This post may contain affiliate links.
-As an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-Jamie Oliver pokes a few sprigs of rosemary around the sausages into the batter but I say it will just burn so can't see the point, just saying!
+Jamie Oliver pokes a few sprigs of rosemary around the sausages into the batter, but I say it will just burn, so can't see the point - just saying!

 Recipe Top Tips!

-• The key thing is to have an appropriately sized baking tin, the thinner the better because we need to get the oil really hot before adding the batter.
+• The key thing is to have an appropriately sized baking tin.
+The thinner, the better because we need to get the oil really hot before adding the batter.

 • Don't use a glass dish because it won't get as hot as a metal dish.

-• If you wish you can add another sausage to this recipe - no worries, the amount of batter is the same.
+• If you wish, you can add another sausage to this recipe - no worries, the amount of batter is the same.

-How many eggs are in a toad in the hole batter?
+How many eggs in the batter?

 • 3 eggs